-35. In the absence of a Regional Coordinator for Oceania in the Bureau, the actions related to this region are included under the Asia Region column of the Work Plan.
-These actions are to be undertaken mostly by the Deputy Secretary General, with some administrative assistance from the Assistant to the Regional Coordinator for Asia, and working very closely with Wetlands International - Oceania office based in Canberra, which is supported by the Australian Government.
+36. In the absence of a Regional Coordinator for Oceania in the Bureau, the actions related to this region are included under the Asia Region column of the Work Plan.
+These actions are undertaken mostly by the Deputy Secretary General, with some administrative assistance from the Assistant to the Regional Coordinator for Asia, and working with Wetlands International - Oceania office based in Canberra and others supported by the Australian Government.
+It is recognised, however, that these arrangements continue to limit the capacity of the Bureau to progress accessions and support implementation of the Convention in the region.

-- Zealand, and Papua New Guinea.
+- 37. There are currently three Contracting Parties in this Ramsar region: Australia, New Zealand, and Papua New Guinea.
 The Pacific Small Island Developing States remain one of the major gaps in the global membership of the Convention.
-Several of these, particularly through the work of Wetlands International Oceania, are now approaching accession.
+Several of these, particularly through the work of Wetlands International Oceania, have been approaching accession for some time now, but have yet to complete the process.
 Limitations to such progress are complex, but particularly relate to the need for capacity building and financial implications.
-Many of these countries have few professionals dealing full time with environmental management and they already have made important commitments to other Multilateral Environmental Agreements.
-Joint Work Plans and joint actions with other global conventions, such as that with CBD, are considered to help encourage developing the links with Ramsar. - 37.
-Issues related to the Oceania Region were previously dealt with by the former Deputy Secretary General, Dr Bill Phillips, who had a first-hand experience with the region.
-For the present, and particularly with the recent arrival (in mid-2000) of a new Regional Coordinator for Asia, Najam Khurshid, it is proposed that the responsibility will continue to be undertaken chiefly by the Deputy Secretary General, with some administrative assistance provided by the Intern for Asia.
-This will be kept under review during 2001, especially if the number of Contracting Parties in the region increases.
-If this is the case, obtaining resources for an intern for Pacific Small Island States in the Bureau could become a priority.
+Many of these countries have few professionals dealing full time with environmental management and they have already made important commitments to other Multilateral Environmental Agreements.
+Joint Work Plans and joint actions with other global conventions, such as that with CBD, are considered to help encourage developing the links with Ramsar. - 38.
+With the very heavy workload occasioned by an increasing number of Contracting Parties in the Asia region, it is proposed that for 2002 the responsibility for the Oceania region will continue to be undertaken chiefly by the Deputy Secretary General, with some administrative assistance provided by the Intern for Asia.
+This will, however, need to be kept under review during 2002 and, especially if the number of Contracting Parties in the region increases, obtaining resources for an intern for Pacific Small Island Developing States in the Bureau would become a priority.

-38. Within this region, Australia and New Zealand are well advanced in their implementation of the Convention.
-Therefore, the priority will be to assist PNG with implementation of the Convention and the Pacific Small Island Developing States of the region to progress towards accession.
-Assistance to Australia and New Zealand will be on an 'as requested' only basis.
+- 39. Within this region, Australia and New Zealand are well advanced in their implementation of the Convention.
+Therefore, the priority will continue be to assist PNG with implementation of the Convention and the Pacific Small Island Developing States of the region to progress towards accession.
+Assistance to Australia and New Zealand will be largely on an 'as requested' only basis. - 40.
+However, the Bureau will continue to need to raise matters concerning Article 3.2 of the Convention on change in the ecological character of Ramsar sites when these are brought to its attention.